 When Connecticut DCF comes calling, they always have plenty of Releases of Information and other Authorizations handy.
 As part of most DCF Investigations, they are looking for records from the pediatrician, the school(s) and any service providers like a therapists or counselors.
 They usually want to talk to all these folks too.

-Should a parent sign a Release?
+Should parents sign a DCF Releases?

 This is a common question.
 Unfortunately, it is also a loaded question.

-For starters, a parent is not required to sign a Release or Authorization of any kind.
+For starters, a parent is not required to sign a DCF Release or Authorization of any kind.
 Now a social worker may tell you differently.
 Or you may be told that it’s routine or standard procedure.

 But look at this way – if the social worker was absolutely entitled to the information they wouldn’t ask you to sign something.
 They would simply go and get it.